HistoryThis section has been translated automatically.

 Incoming links (18)Apoptosis; Bowel bypass syndrome; Brandt syndrome; Cdags syndrome; Danbolt-closs syndrome; Diaper dermatitis; Erythema necrolyticum migrans; Intestinal diseases, skin changes; Langerhans cell; Necrolytic acral erythema; ...
 Show all

-Outgoing links (29)Acrodermatitis continua suppurativa; Acute paronychia; Alopecia (overview); Beau-reilsche cross furrows of the nails; Blepharitis; Bubbles; Candida; Candidoses; Celiac disease; Crust; ...
+Outgoing links (29)Acrodermatitis continua suppurativa; Acute paronychia; Alopecia (overview); Beau-reilsche cross furrows of the nails; Blepharitis; Bubbles; Candida; Candidoses; Celiac disease; Crohn disease, skin alterations; ...
 Show all